 Identify the fishing method used.

-For each fishing method, enter the number of hours fished.
+For each fishing method, enter the number of hours actively fished, that is, fishing gear deployed in the water.

 Enter the number of poles, lines/line haulers, and or hooks used, if appropriate.

 For each fishing method, enter the type (species) of fish caught (one per row), the number of fish caught and the estimated total weight caught of that species.